gandersen101/spaczz/README.md

 nlp = spacy.blank("en")
 # Let's modify the order of the name in the text.
-text = """Anderson, Grint created spaczz in his home at 555 Fake St, Apt 5 in Nashv1le, TN 55555-1234 in the USA.""" # Spelling errors intentional. doc = nlp(text)
+text = """Anderson, Grint created spaczz in his home at 555 Fake St, Apt 5 in Nashv1le, TN 55555-1234 in the US.""" # Spelling errors intentional. doc = nlp(text)

 matcher = FuzzyMatcher(nlp.vocab)